Application and Selection

 Selected Students MUST NOT

-- Publicize, copy, distribute or use in any form any internship organization data or information without the consent of the organization.
+- Publicize, copy, distribute or use in any form any IIP or host organization data or information without the consent of the organization or the IIP office.

 - Terminate the internship without prior approval of IIP office and the internship supervisor.
 In the case of unauthorized internship termination, the student may be asked to reimburse IIP for the full amount of the award received.